How to sell a car with an outstanding loan

-But before we do that, just a quick and very important note to consider: when there is finance outstanding on your loan, until you pay that off in full, the lender technically owns your car.
-What does that mean to you?
-Well, you’ll need to give them a call and let them know what your intentions are, whether it’s through a private sale or through a dealer.
+An important thing to keep in mind is that when you owe money on your car loan, until you pay it off in full, the lender technically owns your car.
+So what happens when you want to sell it?
+Well, you’ll need to give your lender a call and let them know what your selling intentions are (whether it’s through a private sale or through a dealer).
 They will also tell you what the closing balance is as well as how they’d like you to finalise the loan.

-Before you list your car, do your research on your car’s make, year and model, and if it’s selling for $6-10,000 more than what you owe, list it at that.
+Well, before you list your car, do your research on your car’s make, year and model, and if it’s selling for $6-10,000 more than what you owe, list it at that.
 Placing a higher price tag allows for bargaining room and making your buyer feel like they’re snapping up a real treat.
 You may even profit a tiny bit too.
-Will your lender charge you a fee for paying off your loan early?
-This is something you may want to factor into the price you sell your car for.

-If you have a residual bubble payment in your car loan contract, then you’ll need to call your lender and ask what the break-contract price will be.
+If you have a residual bubble payment in your new car loan or used car loan contract, then you’ll need to call your lender and ask what the break-contract price will be.
 There’s more where that came from.
-We cover more about car loans on Mozo here.
+We cover more about car loans on Mozo.

-If you’re salivating over a new car and your dealer wants to make their daily budget, they will think long and hard (5 minutes of thinking) about how they can convert you from browser to buyer.
+If you’re salivating over a new car and your dealer wants to make their daily budget, they will think long and hard about how they can convert you from browser to buyer.
 All they have to do is offer you the right trade-in amount to cover your outstanding loan.

-If you absolutely must sell your car before your car loan is up, then there are some things you may want to consider to make the process easier.
-For example, have you thought about finalising the debt yourself before selling it?
+If you absolutely must sell your car before your car loan is up, have you thought about finalising the debt yourself before selling it?
 It might make for an easier transaction while offering a hassle-free experience for you and the buyer.
 You could:

 Although these scenarios are not exactly ideal, if you line your credit right and repay your loan with a lower credit rate than you’re currently paying then you’re going to come on top.
 The secret is not to drive yourself deeper into debt, so control any unnecessary spending sprees where you can.

-Encumbered on the other hand, is just a fancy way of saying you don’t really own your vehicle outright, the financier does and in order for you to sell you’re going to have to come up with the goods to pay off your car debt before you even consider selling your vehicle.
+Encumbered on the other hand, is just a fancy way of saying you don’t really own your vehicle outright.
+Instead, technically the financier does and in order for you to sell you’re going to have to come up with the goods to pay off your car debt before you even consider selling your vehicle.

 Before you get all pen-happy and sign over your car, you need to check with your lender that: